ElementsProject/lightning/doc/lightning-signpsbt.7.md

 On success, a object will be return with a string.

-- *psbt*: A string that rappresent the hexadecimal dump of the psbt.
+- *psbt*: A string that rappresent the psbt value.

 On failure, one of the following error codes may be returned:

-- -32602.
-Error in given parameters or there aren't wallet's inputs to sign.
+- -32602: Error in given parameters or there aren't wallet's inputs to sign.

 EXAMPLE JSON RESPONSE
 ---------------------